-The Directorate of Public Works will work with units in establishing procedures for submitting DMOs by residents and/or units.
+The DPW will work with units in establishing procedures for submitting DMOs by residents and/or units.
 Demand Maintenance Orders are ranked by priority: emergency, urgent, and routine.

 Priority 1 (Emergency) - Consists of work required to correct a condition that, if not addressed quickly, may be detrimental to the mission; cause a reduction in operational effectiveness; becomes a hazard to human life, safety or health; will cause significant damage to a facility or infrastructure; will compromise security or safety; or negatively affect the mission or productivity for an entire operation.
 It includes, but is not limited to, the failure of a utility, fire protection system, security alarm system; a stopped-up sewer, and fire hazards.
-Response time: 1 hour.
+Complete in one day.

 Priority 2 (Urgent) - This category includes work required to correct a condition which could become an emergency, seriously affect morale, or has command emphasis.
 It includes, but is not limited to, situations that, if left uncorrected will: measurably reduce productivity; cause discomfort or inconvenience to the customer; waste resources; create the need for additional minor repairs; or may escalate to emergency status.
-Response time: 7 days.
+Complete in 7 days.

 Priority 3 (Routine) - Consists of maintenance issues that are a lower priority and will be performed after higher priority service orders are completed.
 If left uncorrected, the service order may cause measurable discomfort or inconvenience to the customer; waste resources, or create the need for additional minor repairs.
-Response time: 30 days.
+Complete in 30 days.